 (INTELLECTUAL PROPERTY - 2050)

 This is a practical course which covers patent application drafting and procedures involved in prosecuting an application in the U.S. Patent and Trademark Office.
 The structure and content of a patent application as well as the various types of applications will be discussed.
 Students will learn how to analyze an invention disclosure and draft a patent specification and claims.
 Typical Patent Office requirements relevant to filing patent applications will be reviewed.
 In addition, students will prepare a response to an Office Action which requires a critical analysis of patentability issues such as adequate written description, enablement, utility, novelty and non-obviousness of an invention.
 The effect of decisions made during prosecution on enforceability of patents will be explored.
 Grades will be based on written assignments, class participation and preparation.
-Pre-requisite or Co-requisite: PATENT LAW
+Pre-requisite: INTRODUCTION TO INTELLECTUAL PROPERTY

 (INTELLECTUAL PROPERTY - 1030)